opc-proxy/docs/source/GettingStarted/docker.rst

 This will pull an image with the .NET framework dependencies already installed and with a compiled executable.
-The image is built from `this repository <https://github.com/opc-proxy/opcProxy-Standalone>`_, it contains a standalone opc-proxy that can provide all supported connectors endpoint, :ref:`Kafka`, :ref:`InfluxDB`, :ref:`gRPC`.
+The image is built from `this repository <https://github.com/opc-proxy/opcProxy-Standalone>`_, it contains a standalone opc-proxy that can provide all supported connectors endpoint, :ref:`Kafka<Kafka-Connector>`, :ref:`InfluxDB`, :ref:`gRPC`.

 Configure
 ===========